07Yatin/07Yatin/README.md

 ### 🚀 About Me

-- 🔭 Currently building **DonorShield** – a blockchain-powered donation tracking platform
+- 🔭 Developed **DonorShield** – a blockchain-powered donation tracking platform
 - 🧪 Developed **Non-Invasive Anemia Detection** using YOLOv8, ANN & Flask
-- 💡 Exploring the intersection of **Web3, AI, and Scalable Web Applications**
 - 🧠 Constantly learning: **Next.js, Solidity, DevOps, and Clean Architecture**
 - 👨‍💻 Passionate about **MERN stack, Smart Contracts, and real-time systems**
 - 🌍 Open to collaborating on **exciting tech challenges** and impactful projects